 THE PERIOD FROM SEPTEMBER TO OCTOBE

 While the crop is being hand-gathered, a first sorting of botrysed grapes is made on the edge of the vineyard.
-As soon as the crap arrives at the wine cellar, a second selection is carried out upon a sorting table.
+As soon as the harvest arrives at the wine cellar, a second selection is carried out upon a sorting table.
 Then the grapes are destemmed, and crushed, before being routed to the thermo regulated tanks where they are going to ferment for 4 to 5 weeks.
 During the fermentation, we make punchings of the gaps as well as releases in order to respect the specificities and aromas of the grape.
 We taste our wines daily.
 Red wines count for 95% of our production.

 THE PERIOD FROM NOVEMBER TO FEBRUARY